chvnaveenkumar/IntelliJPlugInCommentGenerator/README.md

 #### Troubleshooting
 If you encounter any issues with the service, such as errors during comment generation or connectivity problems with the OpenAI API, please follow these steps:

-Check your internet connection to ensure it's stable.
 Verify that the OpenAI API key is correct and properly configured.
 If the issue persists, consider contacting OpenAI support for assistance.